SanderMertens/y/README.md

 Y is probably faster than assembly.
 It compiles 1500x faster than C.

 ## Usage
 The Y parser runs in two processes, `y` and `y_not`.
 Each statement is simultaneously parsed by `y` and `y_not`.
-They will formulate theorems in an attempt to convince each other, until one process throws an "YContinue" exception.
+They will formulate theorems in an attempt to convince each other, until one yields `y continue`.

 To use Y, it first needs to be bootstrapped.
 To do this, enter the following statement:
 ```